ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 the "v" tag's value), but a change to any existing tags does require a new version of DMARC.

+_Ticket 109_
+Question: Does removal of a tag or tags, as proposed through other tickets, constitute "a change to any existing tags", thus requiring "a new version of DMARC"?

 ##  Formal Definition {#formal-definition}

 The formal definition of the DMARC format, using [@!RFC5234], is as